arcogabbo/gym-web-app/routes/README.md

 	capacity,
 	initial_timestamp
 ```
-The type could be "single" or "multiple"
+The type must be "single" or "multiple"

 **Example**:
 ```bash